salmah52/RetailProject/README.md

 - `dbt run`
 - `dbt test`

-## dbt Retail Project
+## dbt - Data Transformation

 ### Overview

-This dbt (data build tool) project focuses on transforming and analyzing retail data sourced from the Online Retail dataset.
+dbt (data build tool) simplifies the process of transforming data by allowing users to write SQL queries to transform raw data into meaningful insights.
+This project focuses on transforming and analyzing retail data sourced from the Online Retail dataset.
 It includes the creation of dimension and fact tables, schema checks, and tests to ensure data quality.

 ### Dataset